adamgreenwell/listenup/readme.txt

 = What audio formats are supported? =

-The plugin generates MP3 audio files, which are compatible with all modern browsers and devices.
+The plugin generates WAV audio files, which provide high-quality audio output and are compatible with all modern browsers and devices.
+WAV format ensures maximum compatibility across all platforms and devices.

 = Can I customize the audio player appearance? =

 Yes, the plugin includes CSS classes that you can customize in your theme's stylesheet.

+= What happens with very long posts? =

+For posts that exceed Murf.ai's API character limits, the plugin automatically breaks the content into smaller chunks.
+Each chunk is processed separately and saved as individual audio files.
+The frontend player seamlessly plays all chunks in sequence, and when users download the audio, all chunks are automatically concatenated into a single WAV file for maximum compatibility.

 == Changelog ==